Depression: State of Mind

 In December 2015, I was asked to give my testimony at a women’s meetings.
 Fear almost overwhelmed me.
 I didn’t know if I could do it.
 I believe that was my test!
 I had been praying and asking God to use me to help others and to give me words for people and asking Him to lead and direct my path.
 I was telling God that I trusted Him, but if I said no, then that would be a lie.
 But, if I said yes, then I would be committing myself to do something that I didn’t know if I could do.
 I did say yes, and I did get through it.
 I am not a public speaker, but I gave my testimony out of obedience to God.
 I believe if God called me to do it, He will get me through it.
 Revelation 12:11 tells us that we are overcomers by the blood of the Lamb and the word of our testimony.

-God gave me two scriptures that I have been speaking over myself.
+God is not the author of confusion.
+If you are constantly battling your thoughts, just know it’s the enemy trying to keep you trapped in a cycle of doubt, hopelessness, confusion, and depression.
+God gave me two scriptures that I have been speaking over myself to keep my mind clear.
 One is 2 Timothy 1:7 (KJV), “For God hath not given us the spirit of fear, but of power, of love, and of a sound mind.”
 The (NIV) says it like this, “For the Spirit God gave us does not make us timid, but gives us power, love, and self-discipline.”
 That tells me that I am a woman of power.
 I am not timid.
 I am not fearful.
 I have self-discipline and a sound mind!